Time-consistent portfolio selection with monotone mean-variance preferences: Characterization for ONEC

-Although we have reduced our control problem to solving a flow of FBSDEs given by \cref{eq: controlled SDE with open-loop control :eq} (with $\pi = \bar{\pi }$ therein), \cref{eq: BSDE :eq} and the so-called equilibrium condition \cref{eq: equilibrium condition for ONEC :eq}, it is still difficult to arrive at a clear expression of some ONEC in general.
-Fortunately, in the case with deterministic model parameters, we obtain an analytical expression of the ONEC that is a deterministic function of $t$.
-This result is analogous to that in \cite{Wang-Liu-Bensoussan-Yiu-Wei-2025}, which implies that the preference affine in the mean may admit a path-independent ONEC (and an identical state-independent ONEC).
-We isolate the result in the following theorem, the proof of which is left to \Cref{pf-thm: path-independent ONEC}.
-Before proceeding, we let $\Phi : \mathbb{R} \to ( 0,1 )$ denote the cumulated distribution function of standard normal distribution, $\Psi : \mathbb{R}_{+} \to \mathbb{R}$ denote the inverse function of $f(x) = \int_{ - \infty }^{x} \Phi (z) dz$, and $\Phi \circ \Psi ( \cdot ) := \Phi ( \Psi ( \cdot ) )$ for the sake of brevity.
+Although we have reduced our ONEC seeking problem to solving a flow of FBSDEs given by \cref{eq: controlled SDE with open-loop control :eq} (with $\pi = \bar{\pi }$ therein), \cref{eq: BSDE :eq} and the so-called equilibrium condition \cref{eq: equilibrium condition for ONEC :eq}, it is still difficult to arrive at a clear expression of some ONEC in general.
+One could further reduce our problem to solving a BSPDE, referring to the following \Cref{lem: property of ONEC}.